spryker/spryker-docs/docs/scos/dev/best-practices/search-best-practices/other-best-practices.md

 ## Product management for search

-Everybody has an opinion on how search should work, and being a product owner / product manager for search is definitely not the easiest task.
+Everybody has an opinion on how search should work, and being a product owner or product manager for search is definitely not the easiest task.

 What is good product management for search?
-Certainly it is not of technical nature ("*please use technique X*", these suggestions usually suck).
+Certainly, it is not of technical nature ("*please use technique X*", these suggestions usually suck).

 Rather helpful are concrete examples of expected and actual behavior from a user perspective ("*If I search for a hammer, I want to find a hammer*").